advancedroboticsaws/angel/README.md

 ## Preparing for testing

 1. Prepare your odroid XU4 board with ubuntu 14.04 on it.
+2. Find a monitor and a hdmi cable and connect to odroid.
-2. Check odroid IP address.
-Type the following command on odroid board.
+3. Check odroid IP address.
+	Open a terminal and type the following command on odroid board.

 	```
 	ifconfig
 	```
 	On angel-1.1, IP address should be `192.168.25.110`
-3. Download this repository and compile it on odroid by going though the following steps.
+4. Download this repository and compile it on odroid by going though the following steps.

 	```
 	ssh odroid@[Odroid IP address]